sardjv/www.sardjv.co.uk/jekyll/blog/barbara/_posts/2018-01-30-appraisal-month-faq.markdown

 <img src='/images/blog/barbara/appraisal_month_faq/add_exemption.png' class="img-responsive img-thumbnail"/>

 His due date will now be 30 April 2017.
-NB the category for the 16/17 appraisal year will be a category 2 (approved missed or postponed appraisal).
+N.B. the category for the 16/17 appraisal year will be a category 2 (approved missed or postponed appraisal).

 <img src='/images/blog/barbara/appraisal_month_faq/early_after.png' class="img-responsive img-thumbnail"/>

 To reduce the number of doctors that have an early appraisal, we recommend the number of doctors with an appraisal month of April is kept to a minimum.
 Also, each trust can set the content for the <a href="https://www.sardjv.co.uk/blog/barbara/2017/11/09/bespoke-appraisal-reminders.html" target="_blank">bespoke appraisal reminders</a> so they can specify that appraisals should take place within their allocated appraisal month and not before.

 <h3>What to do when a doctor starts after their appraisal month due date.</h3>